-Person Centred Support

-This lady appears to have experienced very person centred support during her time at the previous Care Home.

-Her GP advocated for her rights to remain at the Home and to have increased support based on her developing needs.
+Person Centred This lady appears to have experienced very person centred support during her time at the previous Care Home.
+Support Her GP advocated for her rights to remain at the Home and to have Her GP advocated for her rights to remain at the Home and to have increased support based on her developing needs.
 She also had thorough support from the CTLD team for a number of years around her physical health and her dementia diagnosis.
 They worked jointly with the Mental Health team at time of diagnosis.